-Finish ‘The Crown’ Season 2?
+Having ‘The Crown’ Withdrawal?
 Here’s Everything We Know About Season 3

-Sure, we’ve already binge-watched our way through The Crown season two (twice...), but these season three deets are just the thing to get us through this dreaded binge-watch withdrawal.
+Sure, we’ve already binge-watched our way through The Crown season two (twice…), but these season three deets are just the thing to get us through this dreadful withdrawal.

 While Netflix hasn’t revealed too much about The Crown’s upcoming third season, we do have to warn that a few key members of the O.G. cast won’t be returning for the show’s junior run.
 (Take a deep breath and let that sink in.)

-Here’s what we know about the time period, the premiere date and the (gulp) replacements for Claire Foy (Queen Elizabeth) and Matt Smith (Prince Philip) in season three.
+Here’s what we know about the time period, the premiere date, the new characters and the (gulp) replacements for Claire Foy (Queen Elizabeth) and Matt Smith (Prince Philip) in season three.

 With each season taking place in a different time period, this was bound to happen, but it doesn’t make it any easier.
-Our beloved Claire Foy will no longer portray Queen Elizabeth and will hand the crown over to British actress Olivia Colman (Broadchurch) for seasons three and four.
+Our beloved Foy will hang up her crown as Queen Elizabeth and pass the scepter to British actress Olivia Colman (Broadchurch) for seasons three and four.

 The Premiere Date

-OK, Netflix just released season two all of four days ago, so we still have a way to go before we’re forced to bid farewell to Foy.
-Nevertheless, The Crown season three is expected to return to Netflix sometime in 2019.
+OK, Netflix released season two at the beginning of last December, so we still have a way to go before we’re forced to bid farewell to Foy.
+The Crown season three is expected to return to Netflix sometime in 2019.